 Modern RF systems consist of high-frequency analog electronics (the front end) and adaptive digital algorithms.

-One of the primary challenges in RF system design is reducing the overall area, power, and cost for RF front ends - generally wireless transmitters and transceivers.
-For this reason, smart RF system design relies heavily on digital signal processing algorithms to optimize these performance factors and to calibrate and compensate for RF impairments.
+One of the primary challenges in RF system design is reducing the overall area, power, and cost for RF front ends—generally wireless transmitters and transceivers.
+For this reason, smart RF system design relies heavily on digital signal processing algorithms and control logic to optimize these performance factors and to calibrate and compensate for RF impairments.